 Do I have to pay for medical treatment here in Cardiff?

-Even if you are entitled to free NHS treatment whilst in the UK, you should consider taking out insurance which covers other medical-related costs.
+You should consider taking out insurance which covers other medical-related costs.
 There is often a long wait for NHS treatment, sometimes many months.
 An insurance policy which gives you access to private medical care could give you much quicker access to the treatment you need.

-How do I register with a doctor?
+How do I register with a GP (doctor) surgery?

 If you would like to receive free medical advice in a non-emergency situation without going to your doctor you can contact NHS Direct.
 NHS Direct is a national health line which provides expert health advice and information relating to all health related queries.
 The health line is operated by qualified health professionals who aim to give you the best advice possible.
 The NHS Direct helpline is open 24 hours a day, 365 days a year.
 The telephone number is 0845 46 47.